-Adesokan, a comparative literature professor at the University of Indiana-Bloomington, said one of his primary research interests as a scholar was African cinema and contemporary global cinema.
+Adesokan, a comparative literature professor at Indiana University-Bloomington, said one of his primary research interests as a scholar had been African cinema and contemporary global cinema.

 “It’s important to have someone with a good knowledge of African film studies for these events,” said Kasongo Kapanga, one of the screening organizers.
 “It’s not always very clear for an American or European audience to understand what is going on in these movies.”

-Kapanga, a University of Richmond French professor, has helped put the screening together every year since it began in 2004.
+Kapanga, a French professor, has helped put the screening together every year since it began in 2004.
 Each year, he said, he had tried to create a central theme for the weekend.

 “The theme is ‘Coming to and leaving Africa,’” Kapanga said.
 “The focus, in a loose way, is on the relationship between Asia and Africa or Europe and Africa.”

 It is a loose theme because it was difficult to obtain African movies at a reasonable price, Kapanga said, and most of the time, campuses did not have access to these movies until five years after their release.

 Adesokan said he felt that his role would be to interpret whether the films fit or contradicted this theme.

 “Cinema has always been about outsiders,” Adesokan said.
 “Much of African cinema is produced by people who have relationships with an outside world, who have been outside Africa and come back.
 The theme of the festival is very important in that regard.”

 The first film shown will be “Pegasus” at 3 p.m. and 7:30 p.m, Friday.
 On Saturday, two films, “Kinshasa Symphony” and “Big Banana,” will be shown from 8:30 a.m. to 4 p.m.